-To Participants in the State Employee Group Insurance Program (SEGIP) health Plans:
+To Participants in the State Employee Group Insurance Program Health Plans:

-We are pleased to provide to You the 2023 Summary of Benefits.
-This important reference document provides a detailed description of the medical coverage available to You through the Minnesota Advantage Health Plan ("Advantage") and information on the pharmacy benefit structure administered through CVS Caremark.
-It also details the levels of cost-sharing including different office visit Copayment levels depending upon the cost level assignment of the Primary Care Clinic selected.
+We are pleased to provide to You the 2023 Summary of Benefits for the Minnesota Advantage High Deductible Health Plan (HDHP).
+This important reference document provides a detailed description of the medical coverage available to You through the HDHP.
+It also details the levels of cost-sharing which are in effect for this Plan for 2023.
 Finally, this document is Your source for information on eligibility provisions and Your rights to continue these benefits for a limited period of time when coverage terminates for You or one of Your dependents.

-Please take a moment to understand the cost-sharing provisions of Advantage that are described in the Summary.
-These include the Copayments, Coinsurance, and Deductibles applicable to the cost level of Your Primary Care Clinic.
+Please take a moment to understand the cost-sharing provisions of the HDHP that are described in the Summary.
+These include the Coinsurance and Deductibles applicable to the cost level of Your Primary Care Clinic, as well as the Copayments applicable to Prescription Drugs.